01-ai/Yi/README.md

   - Yi-34B-Chat model **landed in second place (following GPT-4 Turbo)**, outperforming other LLMs (such as GPT-4, Mixtral, Claude) on the AlpacaEval Leaderboard (based on data available up to January 2024).

-  - Yi-34B model **ranked first among all existing open-source models** (such as Falcon-180B, Llama-70B, Claude) in various benchmarks, including Hugging Face Open LLM Leaderboard (pre-trained) and C-Eval (based on data available up to November 2023).
+  - Yi-34B model **ranked first among all existing open-source models** (such as Falcon-180B, Llama-70B, Claude) in **both English and Chinese** on various benchmarks, including Hugging Face Open LLM Leaderboard (pre-trained) and C-Eval (based on data available up to November 2023).

   - 🙏 (Credits to Llama) Thanks to the Transformer and Llama open-source communities, as they reduce the efforts required to build from scratch and enable the utilization of the same tools within the AI ecosystem.